PunchThrough/bean-docs/src/projects/overview.md

 # Overview

 Welcome to Punch Through example projects!
 These are projects we've personally made, and range from beginner to intermediate in difficulty.
-For more projects and project ideas, check out our [BeanTalk](http://beantalk.punchthrough.com/) forums and our page on [Hackster.io](https://www.hackster.io/punchthrough)! <i class="em em-alien"></i>
+For more projects and project ideas, check out our [BeanTalk](http://beantalk.punchthrough.com/) forums and our page on [Hackster.io](https://www.hackster.io/punchthrough)!

 <hr>